syncfusion-content/uwp-docs/uwp/installation-and-upgrade/Upgrade.md

 Uninstall the trial version and install the fully licensed installer from the [License and Downloads](https://www.syncfusion.com/account/downloads) section of our website to upgrade from the trial version.

-N> License key registration is not required for UWP products.
-So there is no need to generate and register any Syncfusion license keys in your UWP projects.
+N> License key registration is not required, if you are upgrading Syncfusion UWP controls from trial version to licensed version.